Try it free

 Use cases

-• Detect anomalies and alert on them.
+• Detect and alert on anomalies.

 Requirements